Greetings, angler! Here is your comprehensive fishing report for January 8, 2026, for Minnesota's “Big 5” Lakes.

 Best Bite Windows:

-Morning (7:23 AM – 8:23 AM): This minor feeding period aligns perfectly with the sunrise, creating a classic and powerful trigger for a first-light bite.
+Morning (8:00 AM - 9:18 AM): The major feeding period begins right before sunrise and continues for the first hour of daylight, creating a classic and powerful trigger for a first-light bite.

 🎯 Lure & Presentation Strategy